56 Brilliant Woodworking Tips for Beginners

 “I do a lot of finish-sanding freehand, without a sandpaper block, so I can smooth edges and get into nooks and crannies.
 But the finer grits are usually bonded to thinner paper and, at least for me, the paper is too thin and ends up tearing long before the grit wears out.
 So I apply duct tape to the back of the sandpaper.
 The sandpaper is still flexible enough to sand a tight radius and it’s far more durable.
 You can use this super-strong sandpaper like a shoeshine rag.” — Chuck Merchant

 Sanding concave molding doesn’t have to be difficult.
 Find a deep socket that fits the contour of your molding.
 Wrap a piece of sand- paper around the socket and hold it in place with your fingers.
 Your sanding will be uniform and the delicate edges of the molding won’t round over. — Eric and Cheryl Weltlich.
-In this video, Travis talks about his favorite sanding tips.

 No Slipping, No Splinters

 To prevent friction burns and splinters while sanding a curved tabletop, I put on a leather glove and wrapped painter’s tape around it, sticky side out.
 The tape kept the sandpaper from slipping, and the glove protected my hand. — Eliot Sennett.
-Plus: 41 more genius sanding tips.

 Make a Stain Index

 Hard to determine which stain you need in that bespattered collection of cans?
 An easy-to-make “stain index,” courtesy of reader Bob Jacek, solves the problem.
 Section off boards of your favorite woods into squares with masking tape, and apply the different stains across the width of each wood type (pine, oak, birch, etc.).
 When the stains are dry, brush on lengthwise your regular ﬁnishes—polyurethane, water-based polyurethane, oil, orange shellac, etc. You’ll be able to tell how each stain looks with each ﬁnish.
 Label each one.
 Use both sides of each board, and you’ll have a wooden encyclopedia of stain and ﬁnish combinations.
-Plus: How to stain wood evenly.

 Old bicycle inner tubes work great for clamping odd-shaped projects.
 I used them recently to hold the rungs secure in a set of chairs I glued up.
 Just knot the tube to the right size and then stretch it over.
 Set the chair on a flat surface as the glue dries.
 The tubes can handle jobs that conventional clamps just can’t. — Allen J. Muldoon